scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 The second category of stakeholder are end-users.
-Those users are responsible from installing IRD bundles from the libraries the wish to use on their machines.
+Those users are responsible from installing IRD bundles from the libraries they wish to use on their machines.
 Note that IRD from libraries that are not in use are installable as well, and that IRD bundle not attached to a particular library could also be installed, providing for example domain specific tutorials or examples.